 Germans love rules and order

-On the top of Germany’s big bag of rules is the governmental office, which is called “Ordnungsamt”, translated means “office of order” – and yes, they’re creating lots of rules to keep everything well structured.
-For example there is a rule which says that crossing the street as a pedestrian at a red traffic light is forbidden, even if no car is coming.
-The garbage is sorted in at least in 8 different sections: Plastic, metal, paper, organic, one for white, brown and green glass and the general garbage.
+At the top of Germany’s big list of rules is the governmental office, which is called “Ordnungsamt”.
+Translated, it means “office of order” – and yes, they’re creating lots of rules to keep everything well structured.
+For example, the garbage is sorted in at least in 8 different sections: Plastic, metal, paper, organic, one for white, brown and green glass and the general garbage.
 Although this is not a rule as such, every German is strictly regimented about recycling.
 In addition, there are lots of traffic signs, strict rules and parking prohibitions on every German street and motorway.

-It is undeniable that the rules and the structure are working really well in Germany – which could provide an explanation for their high efficiency.
+It is undeniable that the rules and the structure work really well in Germany.
+After all, it provides an explanation for their high efficiency.

-If you are going to a northern part of Germany you will be disappointed if you expect to see any German on the street with their traditional dress – and if you see one you can be sure it is a Bavarian who got onto the wrong train after Octoberfest.
-The Octoberfest is actually also the reason for the myth that all Germans wear Dirndl (traditional dress for women) or Lederhosn (traditional leather pants for men).
+If you are going to Germany, you might be disappointed if you’re expecting to see any German on the street with their traditional dress.
+If you do see one, you can be sure it is a Bavarian who got onto the wrong train after Oktoberfest.
+Oktoberfest has helped keep the myth alive that all Germans wear Dirndl (traditional dress for women) or Lederhosn (traditional leather pants for men).
 The Dirndl was originally a working robe of the female servant and created from peasant clothing in Austria and Bavaria around 1870.
-So only the Bavarians wear it to traditional occasions like the Octoberfest, Weinfest (traditional wine festival) or Dorffest (traditional village festival).
+So, only the Bavarians wear it to traditional occasions like the Oktoberfest, Weinfest (traditional wine festival) or Dorffest (traditional village festival).

 Not forgetting that Germans also absolutely love football.
 This picture should cover it.

-The common German stereotypes may actually ring true in some cases, but it’s best to spend time living in the country in order to inform your own opinion.
+The common German stereotypes may actually ring true in some cases, but it’s best to spend time living in the country to form your own opinion.
 If great beer, delicious food and efficiency at work sound good to you, why not find a job in Germany with your native language?